 That emotional support and holistic, person-centered care changed her life and perspective on enduring treatments.
 “What I remember the most was playing with my brother,” said Elizabeth.
 Regarding the team of doctors who cared for her and Golisano Children’s Hospital, Elizabeth is quick to note that she “loved them all.”

 Now 11 years old, Elizabeth has set her sights on becoming a doctor or lawyer, and there is no doubt that this ambitious youngster will accomplish great things.
 In the meantime, Elizabeth will show her support for Barbara’s Friends on Friday, Sept.
-4 by participating in Clips for Cancer, an annual fundraiser that benefits kids with cancer and life-threatening blood disorders.
-She will shave the head of Dr. Parmeet Saini, a pulmonologist for Lee Health.
+4 and Friday, Sept.
+18 by participating in Clips for Cancer, an annual fundraiser that benefits kids with cancer and life-threatening blood disorders.
+She will shave the head of Dr. Parmeet Saini, a pulmonologist for Lee Health on Sept.
+4 and Ken Mack, Barbara’s Friends Advisory Board member.

 With the help of donations from the Southwest Florida community, Barbara’s Friends can continue to help children like Elizabeth receive the exceptional care that they deserve, while keeping families united and close to home.
 “Please donate, because they have taken care of me.
 They saved my life,” said Elizabeth.